-Our substantial level of indebtedness could materially adversely affect our ability to fulfill our obligations under the notes, our ability to react to changes in our business and our ability to incur additional debt to fund future needs.
+Our substantial level of indebtedness could materially adversely affect our ability to fulfill our obligations under the Notes, our ability to react to changes in our business and our ability to incur additional debt to fund future needs.

 We have a substantial amount of debt.
-As of April 30, 2016, after giving effect to the offering of the notes and without giving effect to the expected redemption of our 6.900% notes due 2017 as described under "Use of Proceeds," we would have had \$992 million of unutilized capacity under our senior secured guaranteed revolving credit (which reflects a reduction in availability as a result of \$8 million of outstanding letters of credit) and total debt of \$6,426 million.
+As of May 4, 2019, we had \$990 million of unutilized capacity under our senior secured guaranteed revolving credit (which reflects a reduction in availability as a result of \$10 million of outstanding letters of credit).
+As of May 4, 2019, on an as adjusted basis as described under "Capitalization," we would have had total debt of \$5,547 million.
 For more detail regarding our total debt, see "Capitalization."